Manhattan

 Finally, trauma to the face, jaw, or teeth can injure the trigeminal nerve and lead to what is called traumatic TN.

-Common Treatments For Trigeminal Neuralgia
+Common Treatment Options for Trigeminal Neuralgia

 Once a tentative diagnosis has been made, medications are usually the first-line treatments.
 Multiple medications may be used together and changed over time if effectiveness is lost.
-These medications are designed to reduce the nerve sparking and excitation, but unfortunately do not cure Trigeminal Neuralgia.
+These medications are designed to reduce the nerve sparking and excitation, but unfortunately do not cure trigeminal neuralgia.

 Other treatments may be beneficial as well, including nerve blocks and, at times, BOTOX® injections.
 Topical medications, both inside the mouth and on the face, have also shown some promise in controlling daily symptoms.